tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 4.

+### Non-'Western' aesthetics

+Artifacts have been made everywhere in the world.
+Music too.
+Stories as well.
+Nonetheless, when you go into almost any major museum in the world, you are likely to encounter objects made in the 'West' (Europe and, if it's a museum or modern art, maybe
+[page break] also North America - I will use scare-quotes around 'West' throughout the book to indicate that the 'West' is obviously not a unitary concept).

+pp. 5-6.

+Sticking to the European line on aesthetics would be as biased as exhibiting only European artworks in a museum.

+p.
+6.

 ## Chapter 2, Sex, drugs, and rock 'n' roll - pp. 7-21

+Philosophers often contrast the experience of art with drug-induced and sexually charged experiences (and also with hedonistic experiences in general, like heavy partying, that the term 'rock 'n' roll is supposed to capture).

+p.
+7.

+I don't actually think that we can maintain a distinction between aesthetic experiences on the one hand and sex, drugs, and rock 'n' roll on the other.
+All things can be experienced in an aesthetic manner and some drug-induced experiences, for example, could very much count as aesthetic.

+p.
+7.

+I will talk about four influential accounts of aesthetics, focusing on beauty, pleasure, emotion and 'valuing it for its own sake'....
+I'm talking about them because each and every one of them contains some really important pointers to how we should and how we should ot think about the domain of aesthetics.

+p.
+8.

+### Beauty?

 ## Chapter 3, Experience and attention - pp. 22-42

 ### Aesthetic attention